 Research Interests: The historical and political legacies of the plantation in the Americas; the Caribbean and its place in a global modernity; slavery in the Americas

 Other Interests: Festival practices throughout the African Diaspora, intersectionality, queer theory

 PhD, New York University

 MA, New York University

 BA, Howard University

 Dr. McMorris has been an early college educator for nearly a decade.
 She began her work as a member of the faculty in Literature at Bard High School Early College in Queens, New York.
-She was the founding director of the Bard Early College at Harlem Children's Zone Promise Academy and was Bard Fellow at Bard College at Simon's Rock from 2016–2018.
-Dr. McMorris is an associate for the Bard Institute for Writing and Thinking and is the Dean of Bard Academy at Simon's Rock.
+She was the founding director of the Bard Early College at Harlem Children’s Zone Promise Academy and was Bard Fellow at Bard College at Simon’s Rock from 2016–2018.
+Dr. McMorris is an associate for the Bard Institute for Writing and Thinking and is the Dean of Studies at Simon’s Rock.